1. Key design objectives and responses to creating thermally comfortable homes in each main climate zone in Australia.

 This Hemp Lime housing development comprises 16 two-bed houses, 13 three-bed houses, 7 four-bed houses, 4 one-bed apartments, and 2 two- bed apartments.
 There are homes for Intermediate Rent and Rent To Homebuy, as well as homes for affordable rent to local people registered with Swindon Borough Council.

-Industrial hemp is exceptionally suitable for organic agriculture, and is remarkably less “ecotoxic” in comparison to most other crops (Montford and Small 1999b). http://www.northernrivershemp.org/articles/farming/ecological-friendliness-of-hemp/
+Industrial hemp is well suited to organic agriculture, and is less “ecotoxic” than most other commonly grown crops (Montford and Small 1999b).

 “The transfer of radiocaesium, one of the most important and widespread contaminants following a nuclear accident, to the fibre crops hemp (Cannabis sativa L.) and flax (Linum usitatissimum L.) as well as the distribution of radiocaesium during crop conversion were studied for sandy soil under greenhouse and lysimeters conditions.”